Characters of the Marvel Cinematic Universe: A–L: Kazi

 Kazimierz "Kazi" Kazimierczak (portrayed by Fra Fee) is a prominent member of the Tracksuit Mafia.
 He is the second in command and personal sign interpreter to Maya Lopez, who has been his friend since childhood.
+He was involved in Fisk's plot to take control over New York City and helped arrange Ronin's massacre of several Tracksuit Mafia leaders, including Maya's father.
+Kazi was ordered by Fisk to kill Kate's mother Eleanor Bishop, although she was rescued by Clint Barton and Kate Bishop.
+Kazi was then stabbed by Lopez after she found out about his involvement in her father's death.